metabase/metabase/docs/users-guide/15-alerts.md

 ![Recipients](./images/alerts/recipients.png)

-Just like with [Pulses](10-pulses.md), you can add any Metabase user, email address, or even a Slack channel as a recipient of an alert.
+You can add any Metabase user, email address, or even a Slack channel as a recipient of an alert.
 Admins can add or remove recipients on any alert, even ones that they did not create themselves.

 Here's more information about [setting up email integration](../administration-guide/02-setting-up-email.md) and [setting up Slack integration](../administration-guide/09-setting-up-slack.md).